malinlarsson/courses/rnaseq/labs/mapping_reads.md

 The most commonly used tool for converting from SAM to BAM is [Samtools](http://www.htslib.org/doc/samtools.html) (follow the link for more information about Samtools).

-To load the Samtools module on Uppmax, execute:
+To load the Samtools module on UPPMAX, execute:

     module load bioinfo-tools
     module load samtools

-The Samtools command to convert from SAM to an sorted BAM file is:
+The Samtools command to convert from SAM to a sorted BAM file is:

 	samtools sort -o output.bam input.sam